camilodevlop/project_examples/README.md

 1. Calculator: this application was programmed to solve a list of mathematical operations.
 From the application, a text file containing the list of operations is accessed.
 Each operation is solved and the solutions are saved in another text file.
 The complexity of operations is increased by combining the elementary operations of the application (e.g., 57.5 * pi + pow(2,3) - 5! + var1 - sqrt(16)).
 The defined operations are: +, -, *, /, factorial (!), exponentiation, square root, integers -to operate on ints only-, and help.
 In addition, in this application both variables and constants can be defined.
 Operations are parsed using recursion and OOP (the application follows the precedence established in C++).
 The operations can also be solved through the graphical interface of the calculator.
 Examples of the calculator's operation are presented after the description of the projects.

+    - FLTK was installed following the instructions of README.OSX.txt
+    - Command used: g++ -w -Wall -std=c++17 GUI/Graph.cpp GUI/Window.cpp GUI/GUI.cpp GUI/Simple_window.cpp EX169_calculator_to.cpp `fltk-config --ldflags --use-images` -o EX169_calculator_to

 2. Vector Template (Buscar proyecto y describirlo):

-Tech stack: C++ 17 and FLTK 1.3.7 (It was used for developing the calculator GUI.)
+Tech stack: C++ 17 and FLTK 1.3.8 (It was used for developing the calculator GUI.)

 Python: